Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

 Are you wondering how you’re ever going to learn all you need for the test-- or even where to start?

-The “English Exam Vocabulary” courses can teach you the vocabulary you need to succeed on the IELTS or TOEFL exam, and in the English-speaking world.
+The “English Exam Vocabulary” courses can teach you the vocabulary and skills you need to succeed on the IELTS or TOEFL exam, and in the English-speaking world.

-In these weekly online mini courses, you can master key English test vocabulary.
+In these short online courses, you can master key English test vocabulary.
 You'll also learn study techniques so you can keep increasing your vocabulary in the most effective way.
 Take just the courses you still need in order to be prepared by your test date.

-Sign up now for a one week free Introduction to Vocabulary for the IELTS & TOEFL starting Monday Oct.
-24. (Details once you sign up, below.)
+Sign up for a short free Introduction to Vocabulary for the IELTS & TOEFL.
+(Details once you sign up, below.)

 Learn what you need for the TOEFL & IELTS: